andreobriennz/remarkable/README.md

 - Open the user interface with `python3 manage.py start`
 - Select the project name from the menu
 - If you wish to create a new file, type the file name and click create
 - If you wish to edit a file, select it from the menu.
-Type the changes in the large text area and click 'Save changes'
+Type the changes in the large text area and click 'Save changes'.
+The project will then automatically recompile.

 **Manually**
 Editing projects can easily be done manually by creating and editing markdown files in projects/name_of_project/content/